David-lck/AggressiVE/README.md

 #Used for register validation with feedback system.
 #It helps you to detect the naming issue of registers, check for nunmber of registers with specific attribute(s), and check for the false behavior of the registers by doing read_write validation.
 It will also check for the current state of the system which include the 'system restart' and 'Hang state with the present of Machine Check Error'.
 #It will feedback to users which register and which part of it are false and unexpected.
+#AggressiVE are expecting to be executed in UEFI Shell and require Machine Check Error script.
+Recommend to run it in the host instead of laptop because laptop doesn't has Machine Check Error Script.

 #Patch 0.1 = Basic Features.
 BETA Mode.
 With Main and most used Attribute only.